 Appropriate Clothing and Sun Protection

-Churches are a few of the top Siena places to visit – and you will want to make sure you are dressed appropriately.
-We recommend bringing a lightweight wrap that you can use to cover shoulders or knees.
+Churches are top Siena places to visit – and you will want to make sure you are dressed appropriately.
+We recommend bringing a lightweight wrap to cover shoulders or knees.

 Also, bear in mind that the Tuscan sun is strong!
-It is best to bring sunscreen for your trip to Siena (as it’s quite expensive locally).
+It is best to bring sunscreen, as it’s quite expensive locally.
 Don’t forget a wide-brimmed travel hat and your favorite pair of sunglasses, too!

 Day Pack

-Those spending a full day exploring the top Siena sights will want to carry a proper day bag.
-For our Siena trip, we carried these small backpacks.
+Those spending a full day exploring will want to carry a proper pack.
+For our Siena trip, we used these small backpacks.
 You can read our Reviews for the Best Day Bags for different styles and options.

 European Travel Insurance